-Term Definition A physician who contracts with the Administration to complete eligibility reviews of PAS assessments.
-Inmediate fisk of A need for the level of care typically provided in an institution, like a skilled nursing facility or Intermediate Care Facility.
+Term Definition iPhysician constiliant A physician who contracts with the Administration to complete eligibility reviews of PAS assessments. institutionalization A need for the level of care typically provided in an institution, like a skilled nursing facility or Intermediate Care Facility.